lanterma/lrthw_exercises/chapter_4/Readme.md

   errors are still about too many spaces at the end of <br>
   the file or too many spaces between lines of code <br>

+  There difference in using 4 v 4.0 is there is a floating point, now when we call the space_in_car variable and then when we use it to calculate how many people we can transport today.